Representation of fermions in the Pati-Salam model: Gauge bosons in the minimal coulping Lagrangian

 \subsection{Color $SU(4^{\prime})$ processes}

 We selected $V^{15}_{\mu} $ as the the photon.
 Then the vertexes of photon from Lagrangian \eqref{Lcolor} are written as

-Except for the neutrino, the electric charge number preseding each flavor fermion Lagrangian term is correct.
-For example, the $\frac{2}{3}$ preceding the Lagragian term $\bar{u}_{C}\gamma^{\mu}V_{\mu}^{15}u_{C}$ is the electric charge number of quark $u$.
+Except the neutrinos, the electric charge number preseding each flavor fermion Lagrangian term is correct.
+As an example, the $\frac{2}{3}$ preceding the Lagragian term $\bar{u}_{C}\gamma^{\mu}V_{\mu}^{15}u_{C}$ is the electric charge number of quark $u$.
 The experiments show that the neutrino is charge free, such that the neutrino should satisfy the formulas